GiowGiow/facademy-dl/README.md

         - The course name will be the first part of the string, in this case, `"Español 2"`
 7. Run the script
     - Run the script with python main.py <course_name>

-## Is it legal?
-Downloading a Fluency Academy video with facademy-dl IS NOT violating copyright in the USA.
-Downloading videos may violate Fluency Academy's TOS, but that's civil/contract law and not criminal and so the DMCA can't be used to enforce such TOS violations.

-Downloading a Fluency Academy video is making a copy.
-Whether it is a copyright violation depends on whether Fluency Academy's license includes letting visitors make permanent copies (they do let on IOS and Android), as this is considered a separate type of license.
-The TOS has nothing to do with it.